The Public Relations BlogDigital PRDigital TransformationHow To Build a Viral Loop (Using Mathematics)

 Types of Landing Pages

-Landing Page (LP) = a single-purpose web page stripped of standard menus and sidebars with a single call-to-action chosen to match the visitor’s previous intent.
+Landing page (LP) = a single-purpose web page stripped of standard menus and sidebars with a single CTA (call-to-action) chosen to match the visitor’s demonstrated intent.

 Here are a few examples of landing page types:

-• Lead Capture Pages: These are designed to gather contact information from visitors, usually in exchange for something valuable like an ebook, a webinar, or a free trial.
+• Lead capture pages.
+These are designed to gather contact information from visitors, usually in exchange for something valuable like an ebook, a webinar, or a free trial.
 They typically include a form and a brief description of what the visitor will get in return for their information.

-• Click-Through Landing Pages: Used primarily in e‑commerce and SaaS (Software as a Service) industries, these pages provide detailed information about a product or offer and lead visitors to a shopping cart or checkout.
+• Click-through pages.
+These pages are used primarily in e‑commerce and SaaS (Software as a Service) industries.
+They provide detailed information about a product or offer and lead visitors to a shopping cart or checkout.

-• Sales Pages: These are focused on directly selling a product or service.
-They often include detailed descriptions, benefits, testimonials, and a strong call-to-action (CTA) to make a purchase.
+• Sales pages.
+Focused on directly selling a product or service.
+They often include detailed descriptions, benefits, testimonials, and a strong call to action (CTA) to make a purchase.

-• Squeeze Pages: A type of lead capture page, squeeze pages are designed to squeeze information out of visitors, usually through a form.
+• Squeeze pages.
+A type of lead capture page, squeeze pages are designed to extract information from visitors, usually through a form.
 They often have minimal content except for a pitch and a form.

-• Thank You Pages: After a visitor takes an action (like signing up or making a purchase), these pages thank them and can also be used to guide them towards the next steps, like downloading a resource or checking related products.
+• Thank you pages.
+After a visitor takes action (like signing up or making a purchase), these pages thank them and can also guide them towards the next steps, like downloading a resource or checking related products.

-• Launch Pages: Used for new products or services, these pages aim to build excitement and anticipation.
+• Launch pages.
+These pages are used for new products or services and aim to build excitement and anticipation.
 They might include a countdown timer, teaser information, and an option to sign up for updates.

-• Unsubscribe Pages: These pages are used when someone chooses to unsubscribe from a service or email list.
+• Unsubscribe pages.
+Used when someone unsubscribes from a service or email list.
 They often include options to reconsider the decision or provide feedback.

-• Coming Soon Pages: Similar to launch pages, they are used before a website or product launch to build anticipation and gather early interest or email sign-ups.
+• Coming soon pages.
+Like launch pages, they are used before a website or product launch to build anticipation and gather early interest or email sign-ups.

-• 404 Error Pages: While not a typical landing page, a well-designed 404 page can turn an error into an opportunity, guiding lost visitors back to the main site or to specific actions.
+• 404 error pages.
+While not a typical landing page, a well-designed 404 page can turn an error into an opportunity, guiding lost visitors back to the main site or to specific actions.

-Each landing page type serves a specific purpose in the customer journey, focusing on a single objective to increase conversions.
+Each landing page type serves a specific purpose in the customer journey, focusing on a single objective: increasing conversions.

 Lead magnet.
 “Free” online content encourages potential customers to opt in.
 Efficient lead magnets target urgent needs that can be relieved quickly.
 (Also known as “opt-in bribes.”)